sstsimulator/sst-macro/docs/manual/manual.md

 -   projects/openmp

 Only Clang is a strict dependency.
 Using CMake (assuming you are in a build subdirectory of the LLVM tree), you would run the script below to configure.
-You should not lunger need to use Clang to build Clang, but for the most stable results you should a pre-existing Clang compiler to build the Clang development libraries.
+You no longer need to use Clang to build Clang.
+For the most stable results, though, you should a pre-existing Clang compiler to build the Clang development libraries.

 ````
 cmake ../llvm \